laffra/Ikke/README.md

 # Using the status bar icon

 You can always use the statusbar icon to explore related items as well:

 ![Ikke Graph](images/screenshot-ikke-statusbar.png)

 # Using the context menu

 Inside Chrome, the Ikke Dot tries to guess the current "essence" of the page.
 It favors words that appear in the top-middle of the page and that have more "weight" than others.
 Sometimes, however, you will want to search for a word nearby.
-Simple right-mouse click on it to activate the context menu and use the Ikke menu item:
+Simply right-mouse click on it, or select some text first, and activate the context menu to use the Ikke menu item:

 ![Ikke Graph](images/screenshot-context-menu.png)